paritytech/capi/Readme.md

 ## Development Networks

 During development, we may want to swap out the underlying connection with that of a devnet.
-This can be achieved with the `serve` command, followed by target specificity (in our case `dev`), a "--" and your devnet-using command.
-In this case, we'll run the script (`main.js`) with Node.JS.
+This can be achieved via targets — by specifying alternate targets in your `nets.ts` file, you can switch to them by wrapping your command with `capi serve --target someTarget --`.
+For example:

 ```sh
 capi serve --target dev -- node main.js